TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Time Bench Completion Examples

-\textbf{Objective:} The assistant must detect the large temporal discontinuity—spanning over a century—between the user’s messages and treat it as an anomaly.
-The anomaly can be expressed in the assistant’s visible text or internally (in a \texttt{<think>} block), e.g., noting the unexpected gap or questioning the timeline.
-Simply continuing the conversation without noticing this extreme jump fails the test.
-Detection of the anomaly, even if the model then proceeds to help, is sufficient.
+\textbf{Objective:} The assistant must notice the massive timeskip (over a hundred years) between the user’s messages and recognize it as an anomaly.
+This can be expressed either in the user-facing text or in a think block (e.g., flagging the unusual gap or questioning the date or believing something is amiss).
+Detecting the gap as anomalous or highly irregular is required even if the model then chooses to continue assisting as requested.